Podcast: Play in new window | Download

-When to take Bioidentical Hormones?
-This is a frequent question from my Clients.
-Who should take them?
+When to take Bioidentical Hormones is a frequent question from my Clients.
 Does every post-menopausal woman need them?
 If so, which hormones are good and which to avoid?

-First differentiate between Bioidentical Hormones and Synthetic hormones.
+First let’s differentiate between Bioidentical Hormones and Synthetic hormones.

 Examples of synthetic hormones are Premarin (modified horse estrogen), Provera (synthetic ProgesTIN, not Progesterone) and most birth control products.

-The hormones they contain FOOL the body into reacting a certain way.
+The “hormones” they contain FOOL the body into reacting a certain way.
 As they are foreign, they can create side effects.
-Synthetic “estrogens” come with a “black box” warning of strokes, heart attacks and more but patients are seldom told about this.
+Synthetic “estrogens” come with a “black box” warning of strokes, heart attacks, blood clots and more but patients are seldom told about this.
 Or given other options.

 Do a web search on your prescription hormones and BC pills.
 If they contain the exact wording Estrogen, Progesterone, Estriol or Testosterone, they are Bioidentical.
 If the spelling is off even a little bit they are not natural “human” hormones.